tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

-Notice this follows a very similar pattern to `Timeout`.
+Notice how similar  to `Timeout` this pattern is.

-Next up we modify `Server::run` to accept our new `Handler` trait:
+## Modifying `Server::run` for the updated `Handler` trait

+The last piece of code to update is the `Server::run` in order to accept the new
+`Handler` trait, and now your framework compiles.

 ```rust
 impl Server {